surdy/mcli/README.md

+_This is downstream from https://github.com/timcharper/mcli.
+Please refer to original repo if you want to use this.
+I will most like break stuff in my fork_

 # Mesos CLI (+ others)

 Mesos CLI is a light-weight tool for reading and interpreting the responses of various mesos http endpoints.
 It is written using bash 4, curl, and jq (1.5+).